indygreg/PyOxidizer/pyembed/docs/oxidized_importer_known_issues.rst

 ``OxidizedResourceCollector`` is *dumb* and adds resources where you tell it to.

-``OxidizedFinder`` supports loading extension modules from memory on Windows.
+:py:class:`OxidizedFinder` supports loading extension modules from memory on Windows.
 But everywhere else, this isn't supported and will result in an ``ImportError`` if you index an extension module for in-memory loading.

 To work around this deficiency, you'll want to mark extension modules as